Klingebeil/homepage/_portfolio/research-zine-01.md

 summary: "A small zine exploring the current state of luxury.
 Developed to test a different method of communicating research throughout a complex organisation, the zine also offered up questions and different strategic directions."
 ---
 # Research Zine: Luxury
-Early on in our work at Süddeutsche Zeitung we noticed an organisational tendency to focus on our direct competitors when it came to new ideas, features and concepts.
-There was a serious lack of fresh ideas from outside this small circle of companies and brands.
-While trying to challenge this habit we also noticed how the media we used didn‘t seem to stick.
+Early on in our work at Süddeutsche Zeitung we noticed an organizational tendency to exclusively focus on our direct competitors when it came to new ideas, features, and concepts.
+There was a lack of fresh ideas from outside this small circle of companies and brands.
+While trying to bring different ideas into the company we also noticed how the media we used didn‘t seem to stick.

 As Anand Giridharadas notes: “Powerpoint is the language of the status quo.”
 We needed new ways if we wanted to transport different ideas.
 One test was the 16 page zine-project we called _Research Zine_.
-Issue one, simply titled „Luxury“ explored the modern luxury industry and the ideas and strategies we media companies might copy.
-Riso-printed by _[Herr und Frau Rio][1]_ on TKTKT paper in black and neon orange the zine was distributed to managers and colleagues working in the marketing and advertising teams at Süddeutsche Zeitung.
+Issue one, titled „Luxury“ explored the modern luxury industry and the ideas and strategies media companies might copy.
+Riso-printed by _[Herr und Frau Rio][1]_ on Metapaper rough white 100gr paper in black and neon-orange ink the zine was distributed to managers and colleagues working in the marketing and advertising teams at _Süddeutsche Zeitung_.

 Research, editing and design was handled by myself.